 The Originator is enrolled with the administrating stakeholder; that is, there is a non-expired <mafClientReg> resource whose creator attribute matches the Originator’s AE-ID or CSE-ID or Node-ID, and whose fqdn attribute identifies the administrating stakeholder.

-Editor's note: May need specific text to allow for Node-ID in From and the creator attribute.

 The Receiver determines that the administrating stakeholder allows the creation of the resource.
 The present document does not specify how the Receiver makes this determination.

 If these criteria are not met, then the Receiver shall execute the following steps in order.